The Maths SCAN

-- The Maths SuperComputer At Night initiative harnesses the power of many individual PCs to form a supercomputer capable of carrying out very large computational tasks such as model simulations, etc. If you can imagine a large computer containing not just one or two CPUs (Central Processing Unit, or processors) but 50, 100 or 200 of them plus a huge amount of memory, this is a very good approximation of the Maths supercomputer.
-Currently, all 36 of the Dell GX400 PCs in Huxley room 215 plus the 43 new HP Evo 530 PCs in 410 and 411 form part of this cluster outside of normal college hours - this gives us a total of 79 CPUs and 52 gigabytes of memory.
+- The Maths SuperComputer At Night initiative harnesses the power of many individual PCs to form a supercomputer capable of carrying out very large computational tasks such as Monte Carlo simulation, climate change modelling, etc. If you can imagine a large computer containing not just one or two CPUs (Central Processing Unit, or processors) but 50, 100 or 200 of them plus a huge amount of memory, this is a very good approximation of the Maths supercomputer.
+Currently, all 36 of the HP dc7900 PCs in Huxley room 215 plus the 43 HP dc7800 PCs in 410 and 411 form part of this cluster outside of normal college hours - this gives us 36 x 64-bit quad-core CPUs and 43 x 64-bit dual-core CPUs with a total of 230 CPU cores and 316 gigabytes of memory.
 As these computers would otherwise be idle at night and at weekends and during college holidays, this gives us many megaflops of raw processing power for no real cost.

 How does it work?

-- These machines all have Windows XP Professional and Red Hat Linux 9.0 installed; these computers operate as normal PCs during the daytime and are dual-boot, meaning they can be booted into either Windows or Linux.
-At the end of the day when the room is closed to students, the machines shut down automatically and then boot FreeBSD UNIX from a network boot server, running UNIX entirely in RAM (memory) and leaving the machine's own hard disk untouched.
+- All of these machines have Windows XP Professional installed on their local hard disks and operate as normal Windows PCs during the daytime, as required for departmental teaching purposes.
+At the end of the day when the room is closed to students, the machines shut down automatically and then boot FreeBSD UNIX from the network boot server, running UNIX entirely in RAM (memory) and leaving the machine's own hard disk untouched.

 - Each system is essentially an autonomous node but they are all networked together and can communicate with each other and with the controller.
-So each system could be thought of as a CPU with its own memory attached and is linked to other CPUs and memories in the SCAN.
+So each system could be thought of as a CPU with its own memory attached and is linked to other CPUs and memories in the SCAN via the network.

-- Early in the morning, after the SCAN has worked all night, the cluster shuts down automatically and reboots back into Windows, ready for the room's reopening to students.
+- Early in the morning of the following day, after the SCAN has worked all night, the cluster shuts down automatically and reboots back into Windows, ready for the room's re-opening to students.

 At what times is the SCAN operational?

 - As the SCAN is distributed over three different rooms with differing opening times, the number of CPUs available in the SCAN varies according to the day of the week and also, the time of day.
-From Monday to Thursday the SCAN is operational with 18 CPUs from 6 pm in 411 when the Maths library closes, from 8 pm in 410 with another 25 CPUs and from 10.45pm in 215 with the full complement of 79 CPUs; all three SCAN CPU groups then run until 7.30am the following morning.
-On Friday evenings, the SCAN groups in rooms 410 and 411 start up at the same times as for the other weekdays and continue to run over the weekend until 7.30am the following Monday.
-However, the PCs in room 215 continue to be available for student use throughout Saturday and Sunday between 7.30 am and 10.45 pm.
+From Monday to Thursday the SCAN is operational with 18 CPUs from 6 pm in 411 when the Maths library closes, from 8 pm in 410 with another 25 CPUs and from 11pm in 215 with the full complement of 79 machines; all three SCAN CPU groups then run until 6.50am the following morning.
+On Friday evenings, the SCAN groups in rooms 410 and 411 start up at the same times as for the other weekdays and continue to run over the weekend until 6.50am the following Monday.
+However, the PCs in room 215 continue to be available for student use throughout Saturday and Sunday between 6.50 am and 11 pm.